aven330/dsc80project.github.io/README.md

 ### Test Statistic

-I used the **difference in mean average ratings** betIen two groups:
+I used the **difference in mean average ratings** between two groups:
 - Recipes with cooking time above the median
 - Recipes with cooking time at or below the median